-Facebook is kicking at least 22 live Major League Soccer matches this season across its video platforms, under a pact with the league and Univision Communications’ Univision Deportes, which owns U.S. broadcast rights to the games.
+Facebook is kicking at least 22 live Major League Soccer matches this season across its video platforms, under a pact with the league and Univision Communications’ Univision Deportes, which is among U.S. broadcast rights holders to the games.

 The deal reflects the social giant’s appetite for live sports — as well as other TV-style content, which is set to include original long-form scripted and unscripted shows.
 Last month, Facebook inked a pact with Univision to carry 46 soccer matches from Mexico’s Liga MX for users in the U.S. with English-language commentary.